alexalm4190/Mask_RCNN-Vizzy_Hand/README.md

 ### Inference

-- To get the average IoU, precision and recall, on the validation set, used to configure hyperparameters, run the terminal command: python3 hand.py -m=test -d=/ -i=/path/to/train_val_images_masks -w=/ -p=/path/to/model
+- To evaluate a model, on the validation set used to configure hyperparameters, run the terminal command: python3 hand.py -m=test -d=/ -i=/path/to/train_val_images_masks -w=/ -p=/path/to/model

 - To get the evaluation on a new test dataset, unseen by the model, run the terminal command: